Brown's Arcade

 Brown's Arcade is a historic retail and office building located in Baltimore, Maryland, United States.
 It consists of four early 19th century brick rowhouses.
-Architect Henry F. Brauns redesigned a row of four, three story buildings in 1904 into the original Brown's Arcade, with the application of Colonial Revival details over the original Federal-style façade.
+Architect Henry F. Brauns redesigned a row of four, three-story buildings in 1904 into the original Brown's Arcade, with the application of Colonial Revival details over the original Federal-style façade.
 It was converted to a series of small shops; bordering a straight central walkway with offices above.
 The rear courtyard contains two-story brick structures with shed roofs and a two-story Renaissance Revival style structure.

 Brown's Arcade was listed on the National Register of Historic Places in 1983.

+Brown's Arcade (shopping arcade)

+The four buildings that make up Brown's Arcade were originally early 19th-century brick rowhouses on North Charles Street.
+In 1904, architect Henry F. Brauns redesigned the row as Brown's Arcade, a shopping arcade that extended from Charles Street west to Saratoga Street.
+The conversion added Colonial Revival details to the older Federal-style buildings and created a central walkway lined with small shops, with office space above.

+In 1940 the Calvert Hall building at 16 West Saratoga Street was demolished for parking, and the arcade was closed.
+The North Charles Street stores were later modernized, and much of the rear shop and office space remained vacant.